Fyre Festival: Planned Fyre Festival 2

 The social media account for the festival changed the location to Playa del Carmen in March 2025.
 On April 2, 2025, a Playa del Carmen city official stated on social media that there is no record of a festival being planned at Playa del Carmen, and that the "rumours about a supposed event" were false.

 To combat the claims that no planning had taken place, McFarland released copies of permits that Fyre Fest 2 had obtained for an event at Martina Beach Club in Playa del Carmen.
 The permits allow a party for four hours from midnight on 30 May and 1 June 2025, with recorded music only and a limit of 250 attendees.

 On April 16, 2025, tickets were no longer available for sale.
 Its website was updated to state that the festival had been postponed and would be rescheduled at a later date.

-On April 24, 2025, the website and Instagram were updated.
+On April 24, 2025, the website and Instagram page were updated.
 McFarland put the entire Fyre brand up for sale, including its "cultural capital" and music festival, to become whatever a buyer wanted it to be.
 The assets were put up for sale on auction site eBay in July 2025, selling for $245,300.
 McFarland streamed the auction and near to the auction's close said "Damn.
 This sucks, it's so low."
-It was ultimately unveiled that the file sharing service Limewire had won the bid for the assets.
+It was ultimately unveiled that the NFT marketplace LimeWire had won the bid for the assets.